anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter02.md

 <a name="2.2"></a>
 ## 2.2 Reference Model Requirements

-The tables below contain the requirements from the Reference Model to cover the Basic and High Performance profiles.
+The tables below contain the requirements from the Reference Model to cover the Basic and High-Performance profiles.

 To ensure alignment with the infrastructure profile catalogue, the following requirements are referenced through:
 - Those relating to Cloud Infrastructure Software Profiles